two Taskers lifting a heavy sofa

 💡 Did you know?

-Fuel surcharge serves as an extra fee on top of the standard moving rate, preventing a removal company from losing money during unexpected fuel spikes.
+A fuel surcharge is a fee added to the standard moving rate, helping a removal company avoid losses during unexpected fuel spikes.

 Here’s a table that outlines the estimated costs for different move types: